Public Representative Statutory Committee Member

 Public Representatives should ideally possess a combination of skills and experience relevant to the Committee’s oversight responsibilities.
 Preference will be given to candidates with:

-- Operational or technical expertise relevant to the responsibilities of the Committee (e.g., legal, HR, governance, public sector administration, etc.)
+- Operational or technical expertise relevant to the responsibilities of the Committee (e.g., legal, HR, governance, public sector administration, etc.); and

 With over 37,000 registrants, Engineers and Geoscientists BC is a regulated not-for-profit association under the authority of the Professional Governance Act.
 Supported by over 80 full-time employees, as the provincial regulator for the engineering and geoscience professions, Engineers and Geoscientists BC is responsible for setting and maintaining high standards of admission, practice, and conduct for all registrants.
 Individuals licensed by Engineers and Geoscientists BC are the only persons permitted by law to undertake, and assume responsibility for, engineering and geoscience projects in the province of BC.